StyleBooth: Image Style Editing with Multimodal Instruction: Dataset Details.

 We use stylize prompt expansion formats provided by Fooocus\cite{fooocus}, see the second column of~\cref{tab:styles} for examples.
 A placeholder of "\{prompt\}" is set for the original prompt.
 To generate $BatchA$, we use 217 various prompts to generate diverse style images.
-Similarly, we select 200 image captions from LAION Art\cite{laion5b} dataset as prompts to generate $BatchB$. ~\cref{tab:prompts} shows 5 samples of prompts used for $BatchA$ and $BatchB$ generation.
-See the first column of~\cref{fig:dataset2supp} for additional $BatchA$ samples in different styles.

-We first train a vanilla version of image editing model using the Instruct-Pix2Pix\cite{ip2p} training data based on a pre-trained large T2I diffusion model at 512$\times$512 resolution.
+Similarly, we select 200 image captions from LAION Art\cite{laion5b} dataset as prompts to generate $BatchB$.
+5 samples of prompts used for $BatchA$ and $BatchB$ generation are shown in~\cref{tab:prompts}.
+See the first column of~\cref{fig:dataset2supp} for $BatchA$ samples in different styles and the fourth column for $BatchB$.
+To produce the derived images $BatchA^n$ and $BatchB^n$, we first train a vanilla version of image editing model using the Instruct-Pix2Pix\cite{ip2p} training data based on a pre-trained T2I diffusion model at 512$\times$512 resolution.
 Each \styletuner and \destyletuner is tuned on 1 NVIDIA A800-SXM4-80GB GPU for 10000 steps.
-We use a learning rate of 0.0001 and a small batch size of 4.
-The training resolution is set to 1024$\times$1024.
+We use a learning rate of 0.0001 and a small batch size of 4 and the training resolution is set to 1024$\times$1024.
 Image pairs are randomly resized to $1\times$\ --\ $1.125\times$ training resolution and then center cropped into $1\times$.
 For usability filtering, we employ a CLIP-based metric and establish upper and lower thresholds of 0.84 and 0.2.
+From~\cref{fig:dataset2supp}, you can see the evolution of image quality comparing $BatchA^2$ to $BatchA^1$.
+The final data is the image pairs of $BatchA^2$ and $BatchA$ which is excellent as a style editing data.

 \theadalign{cl}

 \theadalign{cl}

 \theadalign{cl}